What Are The Requirements For VA Disability Eligibility

 • Anxiety

-If you believe you may be eligible to receive VA disability benefits, the first step is to submit a VA disability claim.
-It is best to submit your claim as early as possible and preferably within one year of your separation from the military.
+If you believe you have eligibility to receive VA disability benefits, the first step is to submit a VA disability claim.
+It is best to submit your claim as early as possible.
+Preferably, that means within one year of your separation from the military.

 Submitting a claim after being out of military service for over a year is possible.
 However, waiting to submit a claim until after the one-year mark will make it harder to provide evidence that your disability is definitely service-connected.

-To maximize your chance of receiving VA disability benefits, it is essential that you carefully prepare for the VA disability process.
+To maximize your chance of receiving VA disability benefits, it’s essential that you carefully prepare for the VA disability process.
 The process can be challenging to navigate alone.
-Therefore, it is in your best interest to contact an experienced VA disability attorney to help you navigate this process seamlessly.
+Therefore, it’s in your best interest to contact an experienced VA disability attorney to help you navigate this process seamlessly.